Haiti and the Dominican Republic Today: Crossing Boundaries

 AFRSTY 478 will be completed after the participants return from Haiti.

-Upon successful completion of the program, students will be awarded six credits by the Africana Studies Department.
+Upon successful completion of the program, students will be awarded three or six credits by the Africana Studies Department.

 By special permission, students may receive credit for independent study from the Political Science Department or the International Relations program.